A New Chapter: Arion Press at Haines

 This fall, Haines Gallery and Arion Press proudly present A New Chapter: Arion Press at Haines, a collaborative exhibition celebrating the press’ recent move to Fort Mason Center for Arts & Culture.

 Since 1974, Arion Press has partnered with contemporary visual artists to bring seminal texts to life.
 Collaborating with artists whose practices and concerns often dovetail with these written works, their publications offer fresh perspectives on literary texts ranging from Mary Shelley’s Frankenstein to Octavia Butler’s Kindred to Zora Neale Hurston’s Their Eyes Were Watching God.
-The exhibition at Haines showcases a selection of Arion Press’ handmade books alongside original artworks and limited edition prints by contributing artists such as Enrique Chagoya, Kenturah Davis, Michele Oka Doner, Natalie Frank, Tim Hawkinson, William Kentridge, Alison Saar, Vincent Valdez, Richard Wagener, and Kara Walker.
+The exhibition at Haines showcases a selection of Arion Press’ handmade books alongside original artworks and limited edition prints by contributing artists such as Enrique Chagoya, Kenturah Davis, Michele Oka Doner, Natalie Frank, Tim Hawkinson, William Kentridge, Alison Saar, Richard Wagener, and Kara Walker.
 Many of these will be on view for the first time, including works from Arion Press’ latest release, Fables of Aesop.

 “We are thrilled to welcome Arion Press to Fort Mason, having long admired their publications and knowing how much they will add to the creative community here,” notes Cheryl Haines, founder and principal of Haines Gallery.
 “Through this exhibition, we look forward to sharing their extraordinary work with new audiences.”